AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

    });
    ```

-   The above code snippet will add an event listener by [pushing a function](https://github.com/adobe/adobe-client-data-layer/wiki#pushing-a-function) into the data layer.
-When the `cmp:show` event is triggered the `pageShownEventHandler` function is called.
-In this function a few sanity checks are added and a new `event` is constructed with the latest [state of the data layer](https://github.com/adobe/adobe-client-data-layer/wiki#getstate) for the component that triggered the event.
+   The above code snippet adds an event listener by [pushing a function](https://github.com/adobe/adobe-client-data-layer/wiki#pushing-a-function) into the data layer.
+When `cmp:show` event is triggered the `pageShownEventHandler` function is called.
+In this function, a few sanity checks are added and a new `event` is constructed with the latest [state of the data layer](https://github.com/adobe/adobe-client-data-layer/wiki#getstate) for the component that triggered the event.

-   After that `trigger(event)` is called. `trigger()` is a reserved name in Launch and will "trigger" the Launch Rule.
-We pass the `event` object as a parameter which in turn is exposed by another reserved name in Launch named `event`.
-Data Elements in Launch can now reference various properties like so: `event.component['someKey']`.
+   Finally the `trigger(event)` function is called.
+The `trigger()` function is a reserved name in the tag property and it **triggers** the rule.
+The `event` object is passed as a parameter which in turn is exposed by another reserved name in the tag property.
+Data Elements in the tag property can now reference various properties using code snippet like `event.component['someKey']`.

 1. Save the changes.
 1. Next under **Actions** click **Add** to open the **Action Configuration** wizard.
-1. Under **Action Type** choose **Custom Code**.
+1. For **Action Type** field, choose **Custom Code**.

    ![Custom Code Action Type](assets/collect-data-analytics/action-custom-code.png)